Pohnpei: Pre-colonial history

 Pohnpeian historic society was highly structured into five tribes, various clans and sub-clans; each tribe headed by two principal chiefs.
 The tribes were organized on a feudal basis.
 In theory, "all land belonged to the chiefs, who received regular tribute and whose rule was absolute."
 Punishments administered by chiefs included death and banishment.
 Tribal wars included looting, destruction of houses and canoes and killing of prisoners.
 Pre-Spanish population estimates are deemed unreliable.

 Earliest European contacts

-Pohnpei's first European visitor was Spanish navigator Álvaro de Saavedra on 14 September 1529 shortly before his death, when trying to find the way back to New Spain.
+Pohnpei's first European visitor was Spanish navigator Álvaro de Saavedra Cerón on 14 September 1529 shortly before his death, when trying to find the way back to New Spain.
 He charted it as San Bartolomé and called this one and the surrounding islands as Los Pintados (literally, "the painted ones" in Spanish) because the natives were frequently tattooed.
 It was later visited by the navigator Pedro Fernandes de Queirós, commanding the Spanish ship San Jeronimo. on 23 December 1595; his description is brief, he made no attempt to land.